ToyinH/alx-pre_course/README.md

-Here is my updated README from github
+Here is my updated README from github. be up to date